sen2vm/sen2vm-core/README.md

 #### 3.2.2 Inverse location grids’ specifications
-Inverse location grids **will give the coordinates in the “detector” image**, meaning as if the granules of the same detector were concatenated.
+Inverse location grids **will give the coordinates in the “detector” image** reference frame, as if the granules from the same detector were concatenated into a single image.
  * Grid metadata:
     * are written as GDAL GEO information (SRS and geotransform) and Metadata keys, containing ROW_BAND and COL_BAND to specify row col index and PIXEL_ORIGIN which specify granule first pixel center convention, and NoData value.
    * Metadata keys are: